October 30, 2025

 For APEC Member Economies and Allied Governments

-You are now on notice.
-The traffic spike pattern proves that:
+Pattern documented.
+The traffic spike pattern strongly suggests that:

-- Government officials reviewed our documentation (5 pages/visitor from member economy IPs)
+1. Government officials may have reviewed our documentation (5 pages/visitor from countries correlated with member economies)

 Alliance integrity risks: